by Deanna Murphy, AICP

 Director of Planning

-The outbreak of COVID-19 across the United States has changed the way Georgians can interact with each other and conduct business.
-But in order for economic development and community planning to continue, it is important for municipal leaders and planners to find new ways of gathering communities and gaining public consensus for projects in development.
+The outbreak of COVID-19 across the United States has changed the way we interact with each other and conduct business.
+But in order for economic development and community planning to continue, it is important that city planners and municipal leaders find new ways to gather communities and gain public consensus for projects in development.

-How do we reinvent traditional public gatherings and instead build consensus virtually for community projects?
+How do we reinvent traditional public gatherings and safely build consensus?

-Sizemore Group recently attended a webinar hosted by the Atlanta Regional Commission on remote community engagement.
-We learned there are several tools clients can use to gather the public input they need.
+Virtual Platforms: There are several tools clients can use to virtually gather the public input they need.

-- Live Stream Meetings: For public meetings that are traditionally hosted in person, such as city council and planning commission meetings, Zoom, Microsoft Teams, Skype, Go To Meeting and Facebook Live are good options to host the meetings online.
+- Live Stream: For public meetings that are traditionally hosted in person, such as city council and planning commission meetings, Zoom, Microsoft Teams, Skype, Go To Meeting and Facebook Live are good options to host the meetings online.

-- Public Comments: Zoom, Microsoft Teams, Skype, GoToMeeting and Facebook Live allow you to collect public comments in the chat section.
+- Chat Boxes: Zoom, Microsoft Teams, Skype, GoToMeeting and Facebook Live allow you to collect public comments in the chat box.
 Make sure you have a moderator in place to field questions.